 The line, known as the “Newburyport Railroad,” served as a competitive alternative to the powerful Eastern Railroad, which connected coastal communities to Boston and Portland.
 Express trains linked Danvers to Boston in a bit over half an hour, and one 1899 account notes that “a night theatre train gives great satisfaction to a large number of patrons.”
 According to the same source, the railroad became an economic engine: “…Nor are the freight facilities behind the passenger traffic; no matter what part of the town you are located if you wish to send or receive freight to or from any direction you have but a short distance to haul it, for so liberally are the stations located along the lines of the road that all parts of the town are accommodated.”

 The “Iron Rails” carried various shipments including wood, coal, hay, and grain into Danvers, and carried away leather goods, shoes and bricks to distant markets.
 Connections now linked Danvers so that “one can start at any hour for almost any town in New England and make the journey in an almost incredibly short time.”
 Passenger service was provided on this line to Topsfield until 1950, when it was cut back to Danvers; a single daily round trip was operated until 1959.
-The line was taken out of service in 1977 and formally abandoned between 1981 and 2005.
+The line was used for freight service until the late 1990’s and formally abandoned about 2007.
 A well-preserved freight house still stands just north of Charter Street, and the original depot awaits preservation after it was moved to a lot off Cherry Street.
 The MBTA assumed ownership of the Danvers stretch of the old Newburyport line in 1976.

 Committees to develop the existing underused and abandoned railroad corridor into a linear park were formed as early as the 1970’s, and the idea for a shared-use recreational path has been seriously considered for over a decade.
 This concept has been part of past and current versions of the Danvers Open Space and Recreation Plan and the Community Development Plan.